Skip to Main Content

 Research and education

-Interactive Brokers has made great efforts recently to improve the education on its site.
+Interactive Brokers has made great efforts to improve the education on its site.
 While the broker has been historically good about catering to advanced investors, it was less focused on beginners.
 Now, it’s shifted some of that emphasis and includes content that’s more relevant for a newer crowd, though overall it’s more focused on trading than long-term investing.
-In addition, the much better content organization has simply made the product much more accessible.
+In addition, the much better content organization has made the product much more accessible.

-Another notable improvement: the broker has made it clearer for readers how to navigate its educational content such as its Trader’s Academy, which offers tons of articles on investing, economics, using the broker’s tools and so much more.
+Another notable improvement: the broker has made it clearer for readers how to navigate its educational content such as its Traders’ Academy, which offers tons of articles on investing, economics, using the broker’s tools and so much more.
 Courses are thematically divided, and you can also separate them out by skill level, with beginner, intermediate and advanced tiers.
 It also features a clear place to begin, making this some of the clearest broker content out there.

 As before, active traders will likely find the offerings very useful, especially as they expand their circle of competence.
 The broker offers webinars as well as courses on specific markets and its own trading tools.
 It also offers fundamental analysis and market commentary from nearly 100 pros, including access to free research resources as well as paid research services, all of which may appeal to both new and advanced investors.
-Tack on a newly launched podcast, too.
+Tack on a podcast, too.

 Cons: Where Interactive Brokers could improve